by Nebula Haze

 However, some strains (especially sativas and hazes) tend to take a long time to finish maturing.
 In this situation, shortening the day period will help plants mature faster.
 For example you could try switching to a 10-14 schedule (10 hours light, 14 hours of complete darkness) or even 8-16.

-If you have an auto-flowering strain that is not maturing, try switching from the standard 18-6 schedule to a 12-12 schedule just like non-autoflowering cannabis plants.
-The longer nights can help encourage plants to finish flowering sooner if you have one that's taking too long.
+If you have an auto-flowering strain that is not maturing, try switching from the standard 18-6 schedule to a 12-12 schedule just like for photoperiod cannabis plants.
+The longer nights can help encourage plants to finish flowering sooner if you have one that’s taking too long.

-Important Note: Reducing light hours means less buds.
-Switching from 12/12 to 14/10 shouldn't make a significant change, but it's still something to consider if you're making that decision.
+Important Note: Reducing light hours means lower yields.
+Switching from 12/12 to 14/10 shouldn’t make a significant change, but it’s still something to consider when you’re making that decision.

 Give plants fewer hours of light a day to make buds ripen faster

 Complete Darkness at Night

 This may seem simple, but double-check to make sure your plants are getting total darkness during the dark period, without any sources of light touching any part of the plant.
 Sometimes you may find that there’s a light leak or another source of light that you didn’t realize was there.
 That little bit of light can prevent buds from maturing properly.

 It doesn’t take much light to interrupt your plant’s night period, make sure it’s completely dark in the grow room when lights are off!

 Some growers believe lower temperature and reduced light levels can make plants ripen faster by simulating the fall.
 Another method some growers use to increase trichomes and possibly speed up maturation is to lower the humidity below 40% RH, which may also help imitate cold, dry winter weather.